narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 Just follow the instructions.

 Expected output:

 Teleoperating of TurtleBot3 from your laptop.

 Hints: 3 terminals from your PC, one for SSH, one for ROS (roscore), and one for teleoperation.

 ## Task 2: Finding single and multiple ArUco Markers using the camera

-In this task, we are gonna show you how to track ArUco marker and estimate their pose using USB camera in Python 3 on Ubuntu 20.04 on ROS Noetic.
+In this task, we are gonna show you how to track ArUco markers and estimate their pose using a USB camera in Python 3 on Ubuntu 20.04 on ROS Noetic.

 **Installing the required package**:

 So first let’s install the required packages:

 Open a terminal on your Ubuntu 20.04.
 Type this command:

 $ sudo apt-get install ros-noetic-usb-cam ros-noetic-aruco-ros

 **Launch Files**:

+In GitHub:
-In GitHub: https://github.com/narsimlukemsaram/COMP0182-Multi-Agent-Systems/tree/main/Week_03/turtlebot3_burger_auto_navigation/auto_aruco_marker_finder/launch, there are three launch files,
+https://github.com/narsimlukemsaram/COMP0182-Multi-Agent-Systems/tree/main/Week_03/turtlebot3_burger_auto_navigation/auto_aruco_marker_finder/launch, there are three launch files,

 1. usb_cam_stream_publisher.launch: USB image publisher